 Your requisition form

 To avoid delays on the day of your test, ensure that you bring your health card and your requisition.
-Also, confirm that your doctor included the following on your requisition form:
+Also, confirm that your healthcare provider included the following on your requisition form: